RedHatOfficial/ose-pivproxy/README.md

-# A Containerized x509/PIV/CAC Proxy for Authentication in OpenShift
+# Containerized x509/PIV/CAC Proxy for Authentication in OpenShift

 ## Requirements
 * SSH access to **at least one** Master node